amzamora/bookmaker/README.md

 bookmaker init
 ```

-To create  initialize a new book.
-The folder directory will have the following configuration:
+Initializes a new bookmaker project.
+The folder directory ends with the following layout:
 ```
 sections/
 themes/